Pinnawala elephant orphanage ethical review and abuse [shall I go]

-The visit was organised by the Sri Lankan tourism board that asked me, as well as other 2 bloggers, to write a Pinnawala elephant orphanage ethical review.
+Because the Sri Lankan tourism board asked me, as well as other 2 bloggers, to write a Pinnawala elephant orphanage ethical review.

-My believe, as blogger, is to write always the truth, what I experience, what I see, either positive or negative.
-And also in this case I made sure, prior to the visit, that I could write all I felt and I saw.
+My believe, as a blogger, is to write always the truth, what I experience, what I see, either positive or negative.
+And also, in this case, I made sure, prior to the visit, that I could write all I felt and I saw.